 A failure of a Gateway is not indicated via the GUI.
 Secondary effects, i.e. order deletions of non-persistent standard orders will be visible in the order views.

-If an active ETI session is disconnected, for any reason, the participant application should reconnect to another low frequency gateway (IP addresses are listed in the network access guide).
+If an active ETI session is disconnected, for any reason, the participant application should reconnect to another LF Gateway (IP addresses are listed in the network access guide).